tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-convert-python-objects-to-json.markdown

 ```

 The output is shown below.
-Note that the keys (e.g., "type", "host") appear in the order as defined in the Config class.
+Note that the keys (e.g., "type", "host") appear in the same order as defined in the `Config` class.

 ``` json JSON representation of Config object
 {